The Downtown Development Authority (DDA) and the Downtown Shreveport Development Corporation (DSDC) exist to be strong advocates for Downtown.

 - DDA compiled voluminous data and worked side by side with Rich & Associates parking consultants & our downtown partners to produce the first-ever downtown parking study in 2012.
 This study is now our road map for downtown parking & shows how parking & historic rehab must happen simultaneously.
 See the Parking Study here.

-- DDA has created a robust social media presence which includes a DDA facebook site, a weekly eBlast, a Twitter account and more.
+- DDA has created a robust social media presence which includes our weekly eBlast, Facebook, Twitter, Instagram and more.
 Through these free outlets, we reach more than 10,000 sets of eyes per week with just free media alone.

-- We work with SPAR, the property manager and businesses to continue to invigorate the Red River District through programs, media and more.
-The most recent initiative there was the successful Pop UP Project which filled every space for two weeks.
+- DDA works with SPAR, the property manager and businesses to promote and position the Red River District through programs, media and more.

-- DDA is a member of the Shreveport Common Management Team and as such, work on all aspects of the Common— including but not limited to— the design of the Caddo Common Park, zoning overlay, potential development and more.
+- DDA is a member of the Shreveport Common Management Team and as such, work on all aspects of the Common— including but not limited to— zoning overlay, potential development and more.

 - City Permits calls us each time a demo permit or major rehab permit is pulled downtown.
 We interact with the building owner to determine that the rehab fits with downtown vision and other development.